DFRobot/DFRobot_BME680/README.md

 ## Installation

-To use this library download the zip file, uncompress it to a folder named BME680.
-Move the folder to {Arduino Path}/libraries.
+To use this library download the zip file, uncompress it to a folder named DFRbot_BME680Demo.
+Download the zip file first to use this library and uncompress it to a folder named DFRbot_BME680Demo.

 ## Methods